nikossrp/Question-Answering-Bert/README.md

 # Question-Answering-Bert  - assignment 4 (cont'd)

+**Q1**
+for Q1 check the repository about Vaccine Sentiment Classifier.

 **Q2**
 In this jupyter notebook I have developed a model for question answering on the dataset [SQuAD 2.0](https://rajpurkar.github.io/SQuAD-explorer/).
 Fine-tuning DistilBert-base model and Bert-base model and comparison between them.